HeuristicPerson/Screenshot-Collector/README.md

 or maybe a feature.
 Full explanation about the subject [here](https://github.com/PixelGordo/Screenshot-Collector/wiki/Game-databases).

+* **scrapper** - Name of the online scrapper to use to obtain game titles by their Ids.
+Currently the only included scrapper is `xbox360` valid for --you guessed it-- Xbox 360 using [marketplace.xbox.com](http://marketplace.xbox.com/).

 * **scheme** - Every emulator or gaming system (i.e. Freestyle Dash for Xbox 360) saves screenshots with a different name structure. i.e. For emulator A it could be `screenshot 0123 - Super Mario World.png` while for emulator B it could be `Super Mario World - 01 Apr 2014.gif`.
 In order to convert those different naming schemes to the global format used